Margaret G. Cobb: Archival donations

 Over the course of her career, Cobb donated a collection of manuscripts to the Morgan Library & Museum in New York City.
 These gifts include one hundred and forty-six letters in Debussy’s hand, seven autographed manuscript scores by Debussy (including his symphonic suite Printemps), first editions of Debussy’s Cinq poèmes de Baudelaire and La Mer, an alternate version of Debussy’s piano étude “Pour les arpèges composés,” as well as autograph letters by Voltaire, Albert Gallatin, Colette, Maurice Ravel, Emma-Claude Debussy and D.E.
 Inghelbrecht.
-In recognition of her service to the Morgan, the library placed a memorial notice in the New York Times to mark her passing in 2010.
+In recognition of her service to the Morgan, the library placed a memorial notice in the New York Times to mark her death in 2010.

 In addition to her donations to the Morgan, Cobb made archival contributions to Sibley Music Library in Rochester, NY.
 These include photocopies of correspondence between the French musicologist and Debussy biographer Marcel Dietschy and the English musicologist Edward Lockspeiser, as well as fifty-nine items of sheet music composed by Ida Clara Bostelmann (1894-1979).